LGMOak/lumino/README.md

 - openai_whisper
 - torch

+If issues occur, remove the strict version requirement in requirements.txt and install the latest version of each package

 ## Installation instructions
 Python v3.12.x is recommended version of python.
 It is also highly recommended to create a new venv to run this application
 ```